lightning/lightning-rfc/07-routing-gossip.md

     - MUST NOT send the `announcement_signatures` message.
   - Upon reconnection (once the above timing requirements have been met):
     - If it has NOT previously received `announcement_signatures` for the funding transaction:
-      - MUST retransmit its own `announcement_signatures` message.
+      - MUST send its own `announcement_signatures` message.
     - If it receives `announcement_signatures` for the funding transaction:
       - MUST respond with its own `announcement_signatures` message.